 The suggested retail price for this flashlight is $48.
 However, the actual “street” pricing is generally in the neighborhood of $30.
 I find this to be a very reasonable price.
 Click here to pick one of these up on Amazon.

 If the ProTac 1AAA doesn’t tickle your fancy, there are plenty of other flashlights on the market that might.
 I have previously tested the ProTac 1AA and ProTac 2AAA and found them to be solid performers.
-For something a bit bigger and massively brighter, the ProTac HL is still one of my favorites.
-All three of these lights are recommended, though each has its strengths and weaknesses.
+For something a bit bigger and massively brighter, the ProTac HL is still one of my favorites, though it has been supplanted by the SureFire G2X.
+All of these lights are recommended, though each has its strengths and weaknesses.